Insolvency and pensions

 What happens to the assets in a pension scheme on a company insolvency?

 On a company’s insolvency, the funds in its pension scheme do not automatically form part of the assets of the company.
-They are not automatically available to pay the company’s creditors unless an office-holder has an action against the scheme for the return of funds, eg if a preference transaction has occurred.
+They are not automatically available to pay the company’s creditors unless an office-holder has an action against the scheme for the return of funds, eg if a transaction at an undervalue or preference transaction has occurred (for further information on such claims, see: Claims by an insolvent estate or its insolvency office-holder—overview).

-An insolvency practitioner appointed over the company must give notice of the insolvency to the Pensions Regulator (TPR), the Pension Protection Fund (PPF) and the trustees or managers of the pension scheme (see Pensions Act 2004, s 120).
+An insolvency practitioner appointed over the company must give notice of the insolvency to the Pensions Regulator, the Pension Protection Fund and the trustees or managers of the pension scheme (see Pensions Act 2004, s 120).
 For further information, see Practice Note: What happens to a pension scheme on a company’s insolvency?

 What if there are employer or employee contribution arrears at the insolvency date?